The Greatest Show on Earth – Desfile

 By December each year we know what the themes of the competing schools are and what the sambas are going to sound like.

-Going back in time to the day when the school chose its theme, rather than the final samba enredo, we should introduce the most important figure of any school’s carnival activity: the carnavalesco, who is a cross between a theatrical director and a set designer, only this set has to move up the road with the action.
+Going back in time to the day when the school chose its theme, rather than the final samba enredo, we must introduce the most important figure of any school’s carnival activity: the carnavalesco, who is a cross between a theatrical director and a set designer, only this set has to move up the road with the action.

 So what have we got at this stage?